Shopify/mobile-buy-sdk-android/README.md

 - `requestFullWallet` requests Full Wallet information to get payment token and complete checkout
 - `newMaskedWallet` requests Masked Wallet information from existing one with new Google Transaction Id.
 This is useful when a user wants to retry a failed purchase and the current Google Transaction Id is no longer valid.
 - `handleWalletResponse` helps to handle Android Pay wallet response by delegation callbacks via `WalletResponseHandler`
-- and finally extract `PaymentToken` to complete the checkout, see `PayHelper#extractPaymentToken`
+- `extractPaymentToken` to extract PaymentToken to complete the checkout

 #### Masked Wallet [⤴](#table-of-contents)